MichaelCurrin/vuepress-quickstart/README.md

 ## Why VuePress?

+Build a modern, static website using markdown for content.
+Great for a docs site.

 From the homepage:

 > Simplicity First - Minimal setup with **markdown-centered** project structure helps you focus on writing.